JoWi235/RAoT-Bot/README.md

 # RAoT-Bot
 This is a Bot to Host a Server in the game RAot.
+Test